StayGoldCrypto/TREAL/P1/README.md

    - Continue building and supporting the community.
    - Plan for future updates and feature enhancements.

-This roadmap could be extended in time about 100% more preventing project deviations
+This roadmap could be extended in time by about 100% more preventing project deviations

 ## Installation